 Humor in Multilingual Digital Assistants

-The sense of humor is a unique human trait - although not uniquely human it seems - and quite a complex one.
+Sense of humor is a unique human trait - although not uniquely human it seems - and quite a complex one.
 As Paul McDonald states in The philosophy of humour: “The fact that even a simple joke uses simultaneously language skills, theory-of-mind, symbolism, abstract thinking, and social perception, makes humor arguably the most complex cognitive attribute humankind may have.”

 It shouldn’t come as a surprise that humans expect humor to be encountered, and understood, even in interactions with virtual beings.